dswann101164/azure-noob-blog/posts/2025-11-03-linux-commands-azure-admin-career.md

 ## What You Don't Need to Learn (Yet)

 Windows admins panic about Linux.
 You don't need to know:
-- ❌ Advanced shell scripting (PowerShell skills transfer)
+- âŒ Advanced shell scripting (PowerShell skills transfer)
-- ❌ Linux networking deep dives (Azure handles this)
+- âŒ Linux networking deep dives (Azure handles this)
-- ❌ Kernel configuration (Azure VMs are pre-configured)
+- âŒ Kernel configuration (Azure VMs are pre-configured)
-- ❌ Package compilation (use apt/yum packages)
+- âŒ Package compilation (use apt/yum packages)

 **Focus on the 10 commands above.** Everything else is Google-able when you need it.